The Prayer I Couldn't Say

 Permission to Take Your Time

-Here's what I want you to know if you're in your own season of loss, whether it's the death of someone you love, the end of a relationship, a job loss, a health crisis, or any other kind of goodbye:
+Here is what I want you to know if you are in your own season of loss, whether it is the death of someone you love, the end of a relationship, a job loss, a health crisis, or any other kind of goodbye:

-Sometimes the most holy thing you can do is just show up to God exactly as you are, wordless and broken, and let your tears tell the story your mouth can't speak.
+Sometimes the most holy thing you can do is just show up to God exactly as you are, wordless and broken, and let your tears tell the story your mouth cannot speak.

-God isn't waiting for you to get better at grief.
-He's not grading your prayers or timing your healing.
-He's simply present with you in the pain, receiving whatever you can offer, even if all you can offer is tears.
+God is not waiting for you to get better at grief.
+He is not grading your prayers or timing your healing.
+He is simply present with you in the pain, receiving whatever you can offer, even if all you can offer is tears.

 The Invitation

-Maybe you're in a season where words feel impossible.
-Maybe you've been putting pressure on yourself to pray "properly" or heal "correctly" or find meaning in your pain before you're ready.
+Maybe you are in a season where words feel impossible.
+Maybe you have been putting pressure on yourself to pray "properly" or heal "correctly" or find meaning in your pain before you are ready.

 Can I give you permission to stop trying so hard?